-If we suppose that the growth in U.S. manufacturing imports from China was triggered by a combination of productivity growth and improving foreign market access for Chinese firms, the shock that originated across the Pacific would first manifest itself in the U.S. in terms of more intense competition in product markets.
-Next, the shock would be transmitted to the regions in which competing manufacturing industries are concentrated, to the U.S. sectors that supply these industries with inputs, and to the workers employed in manufacturing and its supplier industries.
+If we suppose that the growth in US manufacturing imports from China was triggered by a combination of productivity growth and improving foreign market access for Chinese firms, the shock that originated across the Pacific would first manifest itself in the United States in terms of more intense competition in product markets.
+Next, the shock would be transmitted to the regions in which competing manufacturing industries are concentrated, to the US sectors that supply these industries with inputs, and to the workers employed in manufacturing and its supplier industries.
 In this section, we empirically trace out the impacts of the China trade shock by examining consequences at each of these levels.

-4.1 Industry Adjustment to Import Competition
+4.1.
+Industry Adjustment to Import Competition

-The initial point of transmission of supply shocks in China to factor markets in the U.S. is the product market.
-Improvements in China's productive capabilities and reductions in its trade costs will change the intensity of competition for U.S. goods, leading to a contraction in U.S. industries subject to greater import exposure.
-Bernard, Jensen, and Schott (2006) use data on U.S. manufacturing plants for 1977 to 1997 to examine the consequences of increased exposure to import competition from low-wage countries, which they measure as the share of these economies in U.S. imports and which is attributable in large account to China.30 They find that over five-year intervals, industries facing greater increases in exposure to trade are subject to higher rates of plant exit.31 Among the plants that survive, those in more trade-exposed sectors have larger reductions in employment and a higher likelihood of changing their primary four-digit manufacturing category.
+The initial point of transmission of supply shocks in China to factor markets in the United States is the product market.
+Improvements in China's productive capabilities and reductions in its trade costs will change the intensity of competition for US goods, leading to a contraction in US industries subject to greater import exposure.
+Bernard et al. (2006) use data on US manufacturing plants for 1977 to 1997 to examine the consequences of increased exposure to import competition from low-wage countries, which they measure as the share of these economies in US imports, and which is largely attributable to China.22 They find that over five-year intervals, industries facing greater increases in exposure to trade are subject to higher rates of plant exit.23 Among the plants that survive, those in more trade-exposed sectors have larger reductions in employment and a higher likelihood of changing their primary four-digit manufacturing category.

-Acemoglu, Autor, Dorn, Hanson and Price (2016) provide a complementary analysis to Bernard, Jensen, and Schott (2006) that moves the focus to the industry level and extends the data forward in time to cover the period 1991 to 2011.32 Consistent with the logic of equation (2), they estimate the following model for the impact of shifts in trade exposure on manufacturing employment:
+Acemoglu et al. (2016) provide a complementary analysis to Bernard et al.'s (2006) that moves the focus to the industry level and extends the data forward in time to cover the period 1991 to 2011.24 Consistent with the logic of Equation 2, they estimate the following model for the impact of shifts in trade exposure on manufacturing employment: